Air conditioning: Mechanically modulated compressor

+Variable-speed compressor

+This system uses a variable-frequency drive (also called an Inverter) to control the speed of the compressor.
+The refrigerant flow rate is changed by the change in the speed of the compressor.
+The turn down ratio depends on the system configuration and manufacturer.
+It modulates from 15 or 25% up to 100% at full capacity with a single inverter from 12 to 100% with a hybrid tandem.
+This method is the most efficient way to modulate an air conditioner's capacity.
+It is up to 58% more efficient than a fixed speed system.

 Impact

 Health effects

-In hot weather, air conditioning can prevent heat stroke, dehydration from excessive perspiration, and other problems related to hyperthermia.
+In hot weather, air conditioning can prevent heat stroke, dehydration due to excessive sweating, electrolyte imbalance, kidney failure, and other issues due to hyperthermia.
 Heat waves are the most lethal type of weather phenomenon in the United States.
+A 2020 study found that areas with lower use of air conditioning correlated with higher rates of heat-related mortality and hospitalizations.
+The August 2003 France heatwave resulted in approximately 15,000 deaths, where 80% of the victims were over 75 years old.
+In response, the French government required all retirement homes to have at least one air-conditioned room at 25 C per floor during heatwaves.

+A 2021 report estimated that around 345,000 people aged 65 and older died in 2019 from the heat, which is preventable with air conditioning.
+An estimated 190,000 heat-related deaths are averted annually owing to air conditioning.

 Air conditioning (including filtration, humidification, cooling and disinfection) can be used to provide a clean, safe, hypoallergenic atmosphere in hospital operating rooms and other environments where proper atmosphere is critical to patient safety and well-being.
 It is sometimes recommended for home use by people with allergies, especially mold.

-Poorly maintained water cooling towers can promote the growth and spread of microorganisms such as Legionella pneumophila, the infectious agent responsible for Legionnaires' disease.
+However, poorly maintained water cooling towers can promote the growth and spread of microorganisms such as Legionella pneumophila, the infectious agent responsible for Legionnaires' disease.
 As long as the cooling tower is kept clean (usually by means of a chlorine treatment), these health hazards can be avoided or reduced.
 The state of New York has codified requirements for registration, maintenance, and testing of cooling towers to protect against Legionella.

-Environmental impacts

-Refrigerants have caused and continue to cause serious environmental issues, including ozone depletion and climate change, as several countries have not yet ratified the Kigali Amendment to reduce the consumption and production of hydrofluorocarbons.

-Current air conditioning accounts for 20% of energy consumption in buildings globally, and the expected growth of the usage of air conditioning due to climate change and technology uptake will drive significant energy demand growth.
-Alternatives to continual air conditioning include passive cooling, passive solar cooling, natural ventilation, operating shades to reduce solar gain, using trees, architectural shades, windows (and using window coatings) to reduce solar gain.

-In 2018 the United Nations called for the technology to be made more sustainable to mitigate climate change.

 Economic effects

-Air conditioning caused various shifts in demography, notably that of the United States starting from the 1970s: